 7. Builds detailed information about business-related ideas, problems and ways of their solutions and relationships with specialists and non-specialists using communication technologies.
 8. Analyzes the financial infrastructure and workload of financial institutions; the basic principles of the functioning of the financial system; the role of financial management in business development; assesses and manages relevant risks, makes decisions of financial importance;

 Responsibility and 9.
 Assesses and determines the need to develop one's own knowledge in the field of business and finance and demonstrates a high degree of independence;

-Embassion Caissain autonomy
+Furthering Criteria autonomy

 Evaluation Criteria determine student's education results qualitatively in relation to academic program

-goals and parameters. orally and/or in a written way.
+goals and parameters. wally and/or in a written way.
 A student's knowledge and skills are assessed through

-• It consists of midterm and final evaluations, the sum of which makes up 100 points.
+Students may be assessed orally and/or in a written way.
+A student's knowledge and skills are assessed through 100 points grading system.
+It consists of midterm and final evaluations, the sum of which makes up 100 points

 Grading system allows:

-a) Five types of position tive grades
+a) Five types of posit tive grades

-1) (A) Excellent - 91
+a) 1 We types of position 1) (A) Excellent - 91 -

 2) (B) Very good - 8

 3) (C) Good - 71-80:

-4) (D) Satisfactory - 61-70.
+4) (D) Satisfactory -

-5) (E) Sufficient - 51 -60.
+5) (E) Sufficient - 51

-b) Two types of negative g rades
+b) Two types of negative g

-1) (FX) Fail - 41-50 , meaning that a student requires some more work before passing and is given a $% \left(1\right) =\left(1\right) \left(1\right) $
+, meaning that a student requires some more work before passing and is given a

-chance to sit an additional examination after independent work;
+examination after independent work;

-2) (F) Fail - 40 and less, meaning that the work of a student is not acceptable and he/she has to study
+less, meaning that the work of a student is not acceptable and he/she has to study

 the subject anew.

-For the midterm and final evaluations minimal passing grade is set.
+· · · · · · · · · · · · · · · · · · · evaluations minimal passing grade is set.
 The final evaluation minimal passing grade

-is 51% of final evaluation
+is 51% of final evaluation grade.

-ion grade distribution, their minimal competence levels and assessment criteria are
+Midterm and final evaluat ion grade distribution, their minimal competence levels and assessment criteria are

 described in the correspon ding syllabus.

-A credit can be awarded only after the attainment of learning outcomes, envisaged by the course syllabus and following requirements: Obtaining minimal competence levels set for midterm and final evaluations; Obtaining minimum 51 points out of 100 points of final grade. b) A student is allowed to take an additional (make-up) exam in case he/she scored 41-50 points of final grade or minimum 51 points, but did not obtain minimal competence level set for final evaluation.
+A credit can be awarded only after the attainment of learning outcomes, envisaged by the course syllabus and following requirements: a) Obtaining minimal competence levels set for midterm and final evaluations; b) Obtaining minimum 51 points out of 100 points of final grade.
+A student is allowed to take an additional (make-up) exam in case he/she scored 41-50 points of final grade or minimum 51 points, but did not obtain minimal competence level set for final evaluation.
 Considering its specification, the format and the assessment criteria of mid-term and final evaluations can be determined in the specific module/course syllabus.
-Field of Employment: Business administration - with the help of knowledge and skills acquired within the framework of the bachelor's program in finance, the graduate will have the opportunity to be employed in the public and private sector as a middle manager of the relevant field, in organizations of various profiles (production and business structures), where he will practically carry out the main professional functions both independently and while working in a group.
+Field of Employment: Business administration - with the help of knowledge and skills acquired within the framework of the bachelor's program in finance, the graduate will have the opportunity to be employed in the public and private sector as a middle manager of the relevant field, in organizations of various profiles (production and business structures), where he will practically carry out the main professional functions both independently and while working in a group .
 A graduate can continue his studies not only in business and finance, but also in another profile, taking into account the prerequisites for admission to the relevant master's program and the requirements of legislation.